Why You Should Seriously Consider Following a Flexitarian Diet

-Basically, if you're a semi-vegetarian who just can't break up with meat for good—this is for you
+If you're a semi-vegetarian who just can't break up with meat for good—the flexitarian diet plan is perfect for you.

 Essentially, it means you're a flexible vegetarian.
 You eat tofu, quinoa, tons of produce, and other vegetarian favorites, but you're also allowed to occasionally eat meat and fish.
 Sounds straightforward enough, right?
 Here, dive into the details including the pros and cons of this way of eating.